ZenWave360/zenwave-sdk/plugins/asyncapi-ops/README.md

 | `acls.tf` | `kafka_acl` resources derived from operation bindings across all specs |
 | `<api-name>/.../*.avsc` | Bundled Avro schema files generated per owned message and referenced from `schemas.tf` |

 Schema files are generated inside the Terraform module and referenced with `${path.module}`.
-Each bundled file contains a single fully inlined Avro schema JSON object, built from the owned message schema plus only the required types found in `avroImports`.
+Each bundled file contains a single fully inlined Avro schema JSON object.
+For local and `classpath:` roots, types declared in sibling `.avsc` files are discovered automatically; use `avroImports` for additional schemas located elsewhere or for remote schemas.

 When multiple AsyncAPI specs are passed together, bundled schemas are namespaced by the sanitized spec basename: